Rudolf Carnap: Overcoming metaphysics

-From 1928 to 1934, Carnap published papers (Scheinprobleme in der Philosophie, 1928; translated as Pseudoproblems in Philosophy, 1967) in which he appears overtly skeptical of the aims and methods of metaphysics, i.e. the traditional philosophy that finds its roots in mythical and religious thought.
-Indeed, he discusses how, in many cases, metaphysics is made of meaningless discussions of pseudo-problems.
+From 1928 to 1934, Carnap published papers (Scheinprobleme in der Philosophie, 1928; translated as Pseudoproblems in Philosophy, 1967) in which he appears overtly skeptical of the aims and methods of metaphysics, i.e. the philosophical tradition that seeks to describe the underlying or ultimate nature of reality.
+Indeed, he opines that, in many cases, metaphysics is made of meaningless discussions of pseudo-problems.
 For Carnap, a pseudo-problem is a philosophical question that, on the surface, handles concepts that refer to our world while, in fact, these concepts do not actually denote real and attested objects.
 In other words, these pseudo-problems concern statements that do not, in any way, have empirical implications.
 They do not refer to states of affairs and the things they denote cannot be perceived.
-Consequently, one of Carnap's main aim has been to redefine the purpose and method of philosophy.
+Consequently, one of Carnap's main aims has been to redefine the purpose and method of philosophy.
 According to him, philosophy should not aim at producing any knowledge transcending the knowledge of science.
 In contrast, by analyzing the language and propositions of science, philosophers should define the logical foundations of scientific knowledge.
 Using symbolic logic, they should explicate the concepts, methods, and justificatory processes that exist in science.

 Carnap believed that the difficulty with traditional philosophy lay in the use of concepts that are not useful for science.
 For Carnap, the scientific legitimacy of these concepts was doubtful because the sentences containing them do not express facts.
 Indeed, a logical analysis of those sentences proves that they do not convey the meaning of states of affairs.
-In other words, these sentences are meaningless.
+In other words, these sentences are meaningless (for logical positivists).
 Carnap explains that to be meaningful, a sentence should be factual.
 It can be so, for one thing, by being based on experience, i.e., by being formulated with words relating to direct observations.
 For another, a sentence is factual if one can clearly state what the observations are that could confirm or disconfirm that sentence.
 After all, Carnap presupposes a specific criterion of meaning, namely the Wittgensteinian principle of verifiability.
 Indeed, he requires, as a precondition of meaningfulness, that all sentences be verifiable, which implies that a sentence is meaningful only if there is a way to verify if it is true or false.
 To verify a sentence, one needs to expound the empirical conditions and circumstances that would establish the truth of the sentence.
 As a result, it is clear for Carnap that metaphysical sentences are meaningless.
 They include concepts like "god", "soul", and "the absolute" that transcend experience and cannot be traced back or connected to direct observations.
 Because those sentences cannot be verified in any way, Carnap suggests that science, as well as philosophy, should neither consider nor contain them.